prabhasapkota/cintel-02-app/SHINY.md

 ### 2A Create a Virtual Environment

-The command `python -m venv .venv` creates a virtual environment in a folder named .venv.
+The command `python3 -m venv .venv` creates a virtual environment in a folder named .venv.
 If it works correctly, you will see a new folder named .venv.
 A leading dot is typically used for items hidden by default.
 As an analyst and dashboard developer, be sure you can see hidden folders and files on your machine.